Skip to main content

 Eligibility criteria

-Breakthrough T1D UK Small Grant Awards are open to basic scientists, clinicians, healthcare professionals (including allied health professionals) at an early stage of their research career.
+Breakthrough T1D UK Small Grant Awards are open to basic scientists (awarded a PhD no more than 10 years before the deadline date), clinicians, healthcare professionals (including allied health professionals) at an early stage of their research career.
 Applicants may have received previous funding but must not have received any grant worth more than £100,000 as principal investigator, excluding personal fellowships.
 Allowance will be made for applicants whose career has been subject to mitigating circumstances or interruptions for family or personal reasons.

 The principal investigators must be affiliated with UK academic or medical institutions and have a contract of employment which extends beyond the termination date of the award.